Wilhelm Brenneke

-Wilhelm Brenneke was a German inventor of smallarms ammunition, including the Brenneke shotgun slug.
-He was born in 1865 in Hanover and died in 1951, from natural causes.
+Wilhelm Brenneke (30 March 1865 – 4 November 1951) was a German ammunition designer and inventor of small arms ammunition, best known for inventing the modern shotgun slug in 1898.
+He founded Brenneke, an ammunition manufacturer, in 1895.

+Life

+Wilhelm Brenneke was born on 30 March 1865 in Hanover, Germany.
+He died on 4 November 1951 in Leipzig, from natural causes.
 The Brenneke company remains in his family's hands and is still successful.

 Cartridge designs

-At the start of the 20th century Brenneke was experimenting with the engineering concept of lengthening and other dimensional changes regarding standard cartridge cases like the M/88 cartridge case, then used by the German military in their Mauser Gewehr 98 rifles, to obtain extra muzzle velocity.
+At the start of the 20th century, Brenneke was experimenting with the engineering concept of lengthening and other dimensional changes regarding standard cartridge cases like the M/88 cartridge case, then used by the German military in their Mauser Gewehr 98 rifles, to obtain extra muzzle velocity.

 8×64mm S

 In 1912 Brenneke designed the commercially rather unsuccessful 8×64mm S cartridge de novo (the 8×64mm S has no other cartridge as parent case).
 This cartridge is an example of a de novo rifle cartridge intended as a ballistic upgrade option for the Mauser Gewehr 98 rifles that were then standard issue in the German military.
 The exterior cartridge case dimensions like overall length and slightly larger case head diameter compared to the German 8×57mm IS military cartridge coupled with a moderate increase in maximum pressure were chosen with easy conversion of Gewehr 98 rifles for the 8x64mm S in mind.
 The German military chose however to stick to their 8×57mm IS rifle cartridge avoiding rechambering their service rifles for a cartridge that due to its more favourable bore area to case volume ratio ballistically would outperform the .30-06 Springfield cartridge of the United States Army.

 Brenneke's engineering concept to enlarge exterior cartridge case dimensions compared to the German 8×57mm IS military cartridge case coupled to an increase in maximum pressure to create new for those days very powerful cartridges was essentially sound and he persisted in the development of new cartridges along this line.

 Besides the 8×64mm S Brenneke also developed a 8×64mm variant suitable for use in a differing 8 mm bore.
 Rifles chambered for the 8×64mm sport the earlier tighter 8.07 mm (.318 in) I-bore as found in the 8×57mm I.

 In 1914 Brenneke introduced rimmed variants for break action rifles of the 8×64mm S and 8×64mm rimless variants.
 These rimmed variants are known as the 8×65mRS and 8×65mmR.